Get

 Formal Recognition of Chocolate Dachshunds

-The American Kennel Club holds the official registry of purebred dog pedigrees in the United States, and their stud book records all of the individual, purebred dogs registered in the United States.
+The American Kennel Club holds the official registry of purebred dog pedigrees in the United States, and their stud book records all of the purebred dogs registered in the United States.
 It was in 1885 that the Dachshund was accepted into the Stud Book of the AKC for the first time.
-During the last few decades, Dachshunds have become increasingly popular in the United States, as people have grown to love these affectionate and independent little dogs.
-Dachshunds can be smooth-coated, long-haired, or wire-haired, but smooth-coated dogs have long been America’s favorite.

-In the current day and age, Dachshunds are mostly favored by apartment dwellers and those living in cities and towns.
+In the current day and age, Dachshunds are favored mainly by apartment dwellers and those living in cities and towns.
 In almost all major American cities, Dachshund clubs have been established to meet the needs of owners and their pets.

 dachshund puppy in the park

-Image Credit: dezy, Shutterstock
+Image By: dezy, Shutterstock

 Top 4 Unique Facts About Chocolate Dachshunds

-1. A Solid Chocolate Dachshund is Accepted, But Not Standard
+1. A Solid Chocolate Dachshund Is Accepted, But Not Standard

 There are two types of chocolate Dachshunds: those with solid coats and those with mixed coats.
-AKC breed standards recognize colors such as chocolate and tan, and chocolate and cream, but not solid chocolate.
+AKC breed standards recognize colors such as chocolate and tan and chocolate and cream, but not solid chocolate.
 The color is acceptable to the AKC, but it is not a standard Dachshund color.

 Miniature dachshund howling on the beach

-Image by: David Pecheux, Shutterstock
+Image By: David Pecheux, Shutterstock

 2. Chocolate Dachshunds Are Rarer

-Those who have studied coat color genetics know that every color combination starts from one of two pigments.
-In the absence of interaction with other genes, eumelanin expresses black, and pheomelanin expresses red.
-Eumelanin produces the chocolate color, but brown coats are recessive.
-So, if your dog inherits the black coat gene (BB or Bb) from either parent, they won’t be a chocolate shade (bb).
+So, if your dog inherits the black coat gene (BB or Bb) from either parent, they won’t have a chocolate shade (bb).
 That is why a chocolate Dachshund is harder to find than a black one!

 3. The Genetics of the Chocolate Dapple Dachshund